 Remember, if you only do what you already know how to do, your world would get pretty stale.
 Growth is an essential part of life.
 There comes a time to move on.
 You can feel when change is due.
 When that time comes the universe makes it easy for you.
 The money for graduate school appears, child-care arrangements work out, an article about a new company catches your eye.
 Pay attention to the signals.
 Then trust your judgment.
 If something tells you this new opportunity is right, it probably is.

-Liz Sumner of Find Your Way Coaching believes that stepping into the unknown doesn’t have to be scary.
+Questions about some of the terminology used in this article?
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.Liz Sumner of Find Your Way Coaching believes that stepping into the unknown doesn’t have to be scary.
 Growth and self-discovery can be exhilarating, energizing, and easy.
 She offers a free initial consultation to help people take that first bold step.
 Visit Find Your Way Coaching, or e-mail her at firstname.lastname@example.org or call her at 603-876-3956.